drewm27/speakerrankings/top-recommended-auxinput.md

 This page summarizes the best sounding portable Bluetooth speakers out of the 363 ranked on this website.
 Last updated on 11/17/2025.
 The suggestions in this section are biased towards value speakers with a neutral frequency response.
 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)

-See these other links for [The Best Inexpensive Portable Bluetooth Speakers](/top-recommended-inexpensive/) and [The Best Portable Bluetooth Speakers for Bass](/top-recommended-bass/).
+See these other links for [The Best Inexpensive Bluetooth Speakers](/top-recommended-inexpensive/) and [The Best Portable Bluetooth Speakers for Bass](/top-recommended-bass/).

 For more information, sound samples and specs about all these speakers, see the [portable speaker rankings by size](/#all-portable-bluetooth-speakers-ranked)